plsuwu/kori-coinflip/README.md

 ### pre-built

-- download a packed `kori_coinflip-[tag].crx` from releases, then navigate to `chrome://extensions`
+- download a packed `kori_coinflip-[tag].crx` from releases,
+- navigate to `chrome://extensions`,
-- turn on developer mode and drag+drop it from your local folder into the extensions page to install.
+- turn on developer mode
+- drag+drop the `.crx` file into the extensions window from your local filesystem.
-  - confirm the safety check if necessary, its safe i swear :)
+  - and also confirm the safety check if necessary its safe i swear you can trust me:)

 ### build from source